ProseMirror/prosemirror-dropcursor/README.md

    Nodes may add a `disableDropCursor` property to their spec to control the showing of a drop cursor inside them.
-This may be a boolean or a function, which will be called with a view and a position, and should return a boolean.
+This may be a boolean or a function, which will be called with a view, a position, and the DragEvent, and should return a boolean.

     * **`options`**